 For HE providers in England data for the whole provider includes the head of provider.
 For HE providers in Wales, Scotland and Northern Ireland compensation payments are only shown for staff earning over £100,000 p.a., but exclude the head of provider.

-Where monetary values are blank (for Aberystwyth University, The Liverpool Institute for Performing Arts), data has been suppressed.
+Where monetary values are blank (for Aberystwyth University), data has been suppressed.

 Type of data